-For the measure (a) described in section 2, many systems utilized the method to examine the agreement between semantic category from the query and that from the answer candidate.
-In most previous work, the named entity extraction is utilized to obtain the category of the answer candidate.
-The categorization adopted by the named entity extraction is one of the important options for question answering.
-In general, the more detailed categorizations a system adopts, the better performance it becomes.
-For example, the system described in [9], which utilized detailed 62 own categories, performed best among the participants in QAC1 subtask 1.
-On the other hand, the method using the named entity extraction has following problems.
+For the property (a) in Section 2, a number of existing QA systems evaluate the agreement between the semantic category determined by a question and that for each answer candidate.
+Named entity (NE) extraction is commonly used to obtain the category of the answer candidate.
+The categorization adopted by the named entity extraction is an important function for question answering.
+In general, the more detailed categorizations a system uses, the better performance it achieves.
+For example, the system proposed by Lee and Lee [9], which used 62 categories, performed best among the participants in QAC1 subtask 1.
+However, the NE-based method is associated with the following problems.

-• Involve the development of knowledge base used for the named entity extraction.
-The more detailed categorization the named entity extraction adopt, the more expensive the development becomes.

-• The accuracy of the named entity extraction affects the performance of the question answering.
-In general, the more detailed categorization the named entity extraction adopt, the worse the accuracy becomes.
-An excessively detailed categorization might reduce the performance of the total performance of question answering.
+- The development of knowledge base used for the named entity extraction is expensive. - The accuracy of the named entity extraction affects on the performance of the question answering.
+An excessively detailed categorization potentially can reduce the performance of question answering.